krishang118/Promptify/README.md

 ### Key Observations

-### 1. Brevity is King -
+### 1. Brevity is King
 Evolution focused 110% improvement on brevity scores, demonstrating that concise instructions work better for factual QA.

-### 2. Seeds Matter -
+### 2. Seeds Matter
 Starting fitness of 0.891 (best seed) → final 0.901 shows seed quality is critical.
 Well-curated initial prompts yield better results.

-### 3. Fast Convergence -
+### 3. Fast Convergence
 Optimal fitness reached by generation 3, suggesting the prompt space for simple QA is relatively small and easy to optimize.

-### 4. Negative Instructions Win -
+### 4. Negative Instructions Win
-"Do NOT include X" consistently outperformed positive instructions like "Be concise" — telling the LLM what to avoid works better.
+"Do NOT include X" consistently outperformed positive instructions like "Be concise", telling the LLM what to avoid works better.

-### 5. Length Sweet Spot -
+### 5. Length Sweet Spot
 6 words emerged as optimal prompt length.
 Shorter (4 words) lost clarity, longer (8+) added no value.

 ## How To Run